hashicorp/design-system/website/docs/foundations/colors/partials/guidelines/guidelines.md

 In Figma, reusable colors are referred to as “Styles.”
 They are categorized and stored in the right sidebar for fills, borders, and other properties that accept color values.
 Styles directly reference a HEX value but cannot reference each other (known as aliasing for Tokens).
 This means when we provide Figma Styles for semantic usage (like `Foreground/Primary`), the HEX value (`#3B3D45`) is directly referenced instead of the Core Palette color (`Palette/Neutral/Neutral 600`).

-In code, we refer to styles as “Tokens.”
+In code, we refer to reusable colors as “Tokens.”
 They are generated from platform-agnostic files, in our case JSON, and create atomic colors regardless of what platform or framework is used.
 For example, Core Palette colors like `--token-color-palette-neutral-600` are directly referenced in `--token-color-foreground-primary`.

 ![Pyramid diagram of token color inheritance with the levels (from bottom to top): hex code, global token, alias token, component token](/assets/foundations/color/colors-what-are-semantic-tokens.png)